Natural-looking Enhancements for Your Smile

 What are some of the benefits of dental implants?

 Dental implants are the premier method of tooth replacement.
-When you choose dental implants for your tooth restoration, you get to enjoy tooth-root functionality which means no dietary restrictions or extra steps in your oral hygiene routine.
+When you choose dental implants for your tooth restoration, you get to enjoy toothroot functionality.
+This means no dietary restrictions or extra steps in your oral hygiene routine.
 Your dental implant will look, feel, and function like your natural tooth without compromising your surrounding teeth as a dental bridge does.

 Will my implant blend in with my smile?

 Yes.
 One of the best aspects of dental implants is their ability to blend in seamlessly with the rest of your smile.
 You get to enjoy natural tooth aesthetics with dental implants.
-They are topped off with a dental crown that is designed custom to your smile.
+The dentist caps it off with a dental crown that is custom to your smile.
 The crown will match the rest of your teeth for a seamless look.

-What is the difference between a dental bridge and dental implant?
+What is the difference between a dental bridge and a dental implant?

 How long does the healing process take for dental implants?

-You should expect 3-6 months of healing before the abutment and crown.
+You should expect 3-6 months of healing before your dentist can attach the abutment and crown.
 This allows the titanium implant post to properly fuse together with your jawbone.
-While this may seem like a longer wait time for a tooth restoration, it is well worth the wait.
-After your post has successfully fused together with your jawbone, you will have a fully functioning restored tooth.
+While this may seem like a long wait time for a tooth restoration, it is well worth the wait.
+After your post successfully fuses together with your jawbone, you will have a fully functioning restored tooth.